-It is actually our brain that sets the limit for how fast we can run or how hard we can workout.
-It is actually not that strange.
-The brain collects all signals from the body.
-Depending on the outcome it will make you feel pain if you go to fast.
+It is actually our brain that sets the limit for how fast we can run or how hard we can work out.
+When you think about it, it is actually not that strange.
+The brain collects signals from the muscles when you run.
+Depending on the speed it will make you feel pain if you go to fast.
 This is a survival reaction so we should not feel to bad about it.
-But it is the brain that sets the pace even if your heart and muscles theoretically could go faster.
-There is a lot of talking about training your heart and muscles.
+But it is the brain that sets the top pace when you run fast even if your heart and muscles theoretically could go faster.
+There is a lot of talking about training your heart and muscles if you want to develop as a runner.
 Not to often do you hear about training your brain unfortunately.
 It has been proven in a study that mentally exhausted people perform worse than people who are not.
 Just imagine a training session after a hard day at work and compare it to a Saturday afternoon when the sun is shining.
-But if this is the case we should be able to train our brain just like we train our body.
+You will feel a difference most likely.
+So it seems clear that the brain can effect your performance when you are tired.
+But if this is the case we should be able to train our brain just like we train our body to be able to perform better.

 Try out some brain training.
 And as always, if you don’t believe in it, don’t do it!